pierrj/ecc_caller/README.md

 The pipeline uses information from two structural read variants to call eccDNA forming regions: split reads and opposite facing read pairs.

-It also assings a confidence score based off the number of split reads corresponding to each region as well as its coverage.
+It also assigns a confidence score based off the number of split reads corresponding to each region as well as its coverage.

 ## Requirements

 Conda installation instructions coming soon!

-ecc_caller requires the following software (more details and version coming soon).
+ecc_caller requires the following software (more details and versions coming soon).
 Make sure these are added to PATH:
 * cutadapt
 * BWA MEM
 * samtools